 \section{Abstract}

 Large-scale pre-trained video diffusion models have exhibited remarkable capabilities in diverse video generation.
-However, existing solutions face several challenges in using these models to generate long movie-like videos with rich human-object interactions that include unrealistic human-scene interaction, lack of subject identity preservation, and require expensive training.
-We propose \shortname, a training-free method for controllable generation of long human-scene interaction videos (HSI).
-Taking inspiration from movie animation, our key insight is to overcome the limitations of previous work by subdividing the long video generation task into three stages: (1) script writing, (2) pre-visualization, and (3) animation.
-Given an image of a scene, a user description, and multiple images of a person, we use these three stages to generate long-videos that preserve human-identity and provide rich human-scene interactions.
-Script writing converts complex human tasks into simple atomic tasks that are used in the pre-visualization stage to generate 3D keyframes (storyboards).
-These 3D keyframes are rendered and animated by off-the-shelf video diffusion models for consistent long video generation with rich contacts in a 3D aware manner.
-A key advantage of our work is that we alleviate the need for scanned, accurate scenes and create 3D keyframes from single-view images.
-We are the first to generate a long video sequence with a consistent camera pose that contains arbitrary numbers of character actions without training.
-Experiments demonstrate that our method can generate long videos that effectively preserve scene content and character identity with plausible human-scene interaction from a single image scene.
-Visit our \href{https://kunkun0w0.github.io/project/GenHSI/}{project homepage} for more information.
+However, existing solutions face several challenges in generating long videos with rich human–scene interactions (HSI), including unrealistic dynamics and affordance, lack of subject identity preservation, and the need for expensive training.
+To this end, we propose \shortname, a training-free method for controllable generation of long HSI videos with 3D awareness.
+Taking inspiration from movie animation, we subdivide the video synthesis into three stages: (1) script writing, (2) pre-visualization, and (3) animation.
+Given an image of a scene and a character with a user description, we use these three stages to generate long videos that preserve human identity and provide rich and plausible HSI.
+Script writing converts a complex text prompt involving a chain of HSI into simple atomic actions that are used in the pre-visualization stage to generate 3D keyframes.
+To synthesize plausible human interaction poses in 3D keyframes, we utilize pre-trained 2D inpainting diffusion models to generate plausible 2D human interactions based on view canonicalization, which eliminates the need for multi-view fitting in previous works.
+We then extend these interactions to 3D using robust iterative optimization, informed by contact cues and reasoning from VLMs.
+Prompted by these 3D keyframes, the pretrained video diffusion models can better generate consistent long videos with plausible dynamics and affordance in a 3D-aware manner.
+We are the first to synthesize a long video sequence with a chain of HSI actions without training based on the image references of the scene and character.
+Experiments demonstrate that our method can generate HSI videos that effectively preserve scene content and character identity with plausible human-scene interaction from a single image scene.